 Hotel Talisa promises a midnight balloon drop and Champagne toast for anyone who reserves space at one of its creekside restaurant Gessner (5:30 p.m., and 8:30 p.m., $50 a seat).
 In-house guests can skip dinner and head straight to the afterparty (9:30 p.m.), although non-hotel guests get access to the party by booking a seat at the dinner table. hoteltalisa.com, 970-479-1538

 The Four Seasons

-The Four Seasons' gilded “Sparkle & Pop” New Year’s Eve Ballroom Party (8 p.m. to 1 a.m., $500 per person, $250 per person) kicks off with a decadent food spread and closes out with live music by the Salamanders, dancing, and a Champagne toast to welcome revelers to 2019 (just don’t forget the cocktail attire).
+The Four Seasons' gilded “Sparkle & Pop” New Year’s Eve Ballroom Party (8 p.m. to 1 a.m., $500 per person, $250 per child 6 and under) kicks off with a decadent food spread and closes out with live music by the Salamanders, dancing, and a Champagne toast to welcome revelers to 2019 (just don’t forget the cocktail attire).
 If you're looking for the Four Season's touch at a slightly lesser price point, reserve a table at The Remedy bar's end of year party (9 p.m. to 1 a.m., $200 minimum per reserved table), where party-goers can indulge in a specialty menu and cocktails, and dancing to a live DJ.
 There’s no cost for walk-ins to The Remedy’s end of year party, but seating isn’t a guarantee. fourseasons.com, 970-477-8600

 The Westin Riverfront Resort